joro88/InstallCert/README.md

 # InstallCert
-Allows to download a certificate from a specified site and import it in your keystore.
+Java tool which allows to download a certificate from a specified site and import it in your keystore.
+It could be executed on Linux and on Windows / DOS.

-# Compile & Build:
-> mvn clean package

-# Run:
-> cd target
->
-> java -jar InstallCert-2.jar

 # Help:
 Start jar file with no arguments to get a summary: